zycliao/TailorNet_dataset/README.md

   - Each chosen pivot, denoted as `<shape_idx>_<style_idx>`, is simulated in few pose sequences.
 Simulation results are stored in `pose/<shape_idx>_<style_idx>` directory as unposed garment displacements.
 (Garment displacements are added on unposed template before applying standard SMPL skinning to get the final garment.
 See paper for details.)
   - `pose/<shape_idx>_<style_idx>` also contains displacements for smoothed unposed garment.

+## Usage
+If you want to convert the data to the mesh format (e.g., .obj), please check Line 44 to Line 64 in `visualize_dataset.py`.
+This code converts the TailorNet data sequences into meshes (gar_v, gar_f are vertices and faces of the garment) and renders them.

 ## Visualize the dataset
 1. Install the renderer
 ```